German finance minister says Greeks to decide whether to keep euro

 “The markets have reacted with restraint in the last few days.
 That shows that the problem is manageable.”

-He said any talks with Greece on an aid-for-reforms deal would be “very difficult” after Sunday’s vote but that in a year’s time, Europe would be stronger than it was before the Greek crisis..
+He said any talks with Greece on an aid-for-reforms deal would be “very difficult” after Sunday’s vote but that in a year’s time, Europe would be stronger than it was before the Greek crisis.
+[ID:nB4N0Z800I].

 The euro zone had to wait to see what the Greek government would do after the result of Sunday’s referendum, Schaeuble said, but the euro group would consider any new request from Athens to start talks.